Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/wallet.md

 ---
 id: wallet
-title: Creating a wallet
+title: Creating a Wallet
-sidebar_label: Creating a wallet
+sidebar_label: Creating a Wallet
 ---

 The first step that we will need to go through, is the [wallet](/docs/docs-section/appendix/glossary#wallet) creation: